List of The Boondocks characters: Robert Freeman

-Robert Jebediah "Granddad" Freeman (voiced by John Witherspoon), is the retired paternal grandfather and legal guardian of Huey and Riley who lives in the peaceful suburb of Woodcrest.
+Robert Jebediah "Granddad" Freeman (voiced by John Witherspoon), is the retired paternal grandfather and legal guardian of Huey and Riley, who lives in the peaceful suburb of Woodcrest.
 Although it is never directly explained how Robert came to be Huey and Riley's guardian, it is implied that Huey and Riley's biological parents are deceased.
 Robert has witnessed many major incidents in American history and occasionally serves as a more pragmatic voice of reason in the Freeman family.
 Robert was a fighter pilot in World War II, where he flew a P-51 Mustang with the Tuskegee Airmen.
 He played a part in the civil rights movement but was prone to certain faux pas, such as donning a raincoat in preparation for getting doused by a police firehose.
-He was also a part of the Montgomery bus boycott, even sitting next to Rosa Parks and refusing to give up his seat first, though to his chagrin, she received all the credit.
-Though he expresses embarrassment over Huey and Riley's behavior, his primary motivation is to advance his family's best interest, which often leads him into conflict with his grandsons.
+He was part of the Montgomery bus boycott, even sitting next to Rosa Parks and refusing to give up his seat first, though to his chagrin, she received all the credit.

+Though he expresses embarrassment over Huey and Riley's behavior, his primary motivation is to advance his family's best interest, often leading him into conflict with his grandsons.
 Huey and Riley, though possessing contrasting personalities, tend not to act in line with their grandfather's desire for simple living.
-Riley gets in trouble a lot and Huey always has his eye on some bigger picture.
-Robert does not hesitate to use corporal punishment when he thinks it is necessary, often against Riley, and has developed a high degree of skill in wielding his belt for this purpose.
-A running gag throughout the show involves Robert reminiscing about scenes from the movie Friday (which John Witherspoon also starred in) as if they were actual memories.
+Riley gets in trouble a lot, and Huey always has his eye on some bigger picture.
+Robert does not hesitate to use corporal punishment when he thinks it is necessary, often against Riley, and Huey on one occasion, and has developed a high degree of skill in wielding his belt for this purpose.
+A running gag throughout the show involves Robert reminiscing about scenes from the movie Friday, which John Witherspoon also starred in, as if they were actual memories.